Email Sending with Your Safety in Mind

 Our Data Centers, Certifications, and Compliances

-Mailgun by Sinch has partnered with industry leading service providers to supply the best performance and security possible to all of our customers.
+Sinch Mailgun has partnered with industry leading service providers to supply the best performance and security possible to all of our customers.
 As such, access to all data centers is highly controlled with around the clock surveillance and biometric access control systems.
 Additionally, all providers are SOC Type II and ISO 27001 certified.

 Keeping your account secure is one of our highest priorities, and we’re continually iterating on existing and new security measures to keep you safe.